winitzki/CocoaJoin/README.md

 An experimental implementation of join calculus in Objective-C.

-Join calculus is a formal model for purely functional, concurrent computations.
-Join calculus is somewhat similar to "actor model" but it is "more" purely functional.
+Join calculus is a formal model for (mostly) purely functional, concurrent computations.
+Join calculus is somewhat similar to the actor model, but join calculus is, so to speak, "more" purely functional.

 There are a few implementations of join calculus in functional programming languages such as OCaml (JoCaml), F# ("joinads"), and Scala.